-Investment Office Staff (continued) Program Responsible Party Report Content Frequency Divestment Investment Compliance & Operational Risk 16.
-Staff shall report to the Committee on (a) compliance activities undertaken pursuant to statutory divestment mandates from the state legislature, as applicable, and (b) any corresponding divestment decisions that may be required.
-No less than annually 17.
-Staff shall prepare and submit to the Committee any divestment activity reports required by statute to be submitted to the California Legislature (e.g. , Iran, Sudan etc.).
-No less than annually Opportunistic Trust Level Portfolio Management Staff shall report on program investments, returns, risks, and activity.
-No less than annually Terminated Agency Pool Trust Level Portfolio Management 19.
-Staff shall report the current market value of assets and an analysis of the adequacy of the current program allocation to meet the forecasted benefit payment cash flows based on available data from CalPERS actuarial staff.
-No less than annually Investment Manager Engagement Programs Investment Manager Engagement Programs 20.
-Staff shall document CalPERS Total Fund investment presence in California via a comprehensive examination of CalPERS California- based investments across asset classes and the resulting ancillary benefits from these investments.
+Ref # Program Responsible Party Report Content Frequency 17.18.
+Divestment Investment Compliance Controls and Operational Risk Staff shall prepare and submit to the Committee any divestment activity reports required by statute to be submitted to the California Legislature (e.g., Iran, Sudan etc.).
+No less than annually 18.19.
+Opportunistic Trust Level Portfolio Management Staff shall report on program investments, returns, risks, and activity.
+No less than annually 19.
+20. Terminated Agency Pool Trust Level Portfolio Management Staff shall report the current market value of assets and an analysis of the adequacy of the current program allocation to meet the forecasted benefit payment cash flows based on available data from CalPERS actuarial staff.
+No less than annually 20.21.
+Investment Manager Engagement Programs Investment Manager Engagement ProgramsInvestment Controls & Operational Risk Staff shall document CalPERS Total Fund investment presence in California via a comprehensive examination of CalPERS California- based investments across asset classes and the resulting ancillary benefits from these investments.
 The report will assess local jobs created or supported, investments in communities of interest such as low- to moderate-income communities, areas with high unemployment, and rural communities, and the broader economic impacts resulting from CalPERS investments statewide.
 No less than annually